The Hague Code of Conduct

 The principal reasons are problems during the Code’s drafting process, which were not properly resolved at the time and have festered ever since; the partial nature of the Code’s provisions, which cover ballistic missiles but no other kind; and the inherent difficulty of demand-side controls on missiles, something that is often under-analysed and under-appreciated.

 Why has the HCoC come up short of the founders’ ambitions?
 Is it possible for the challenges to be overcome, and for the HCoC to become something more akin to the aspirations of its founders?
 This paper attempts to answer these questions and to offer some prescription for how progress might be made.
-Some of the challenges can be overcome with enough imagination and willingness to change; others, and in particular those arising from the Code’s roots and drafting process, cannot be changed and progress will depend on a readiness to let bygones be bygones.
+Some of the challenges can be overcome with enough imagination and willingness to change; others, and in particular those arising from the Code’s roots and drafting process, cannot be changed and progress will depend on a readiness to let bygones.

 The Motivations for the HCoC

 “These four drivers – new patterns of proliferation, the need to develop stronger legitimacy for MTCR controls outside the current membership, the incompleteness of the missile non-proliferation regime, and an underlying sense that demand-side multilateralism still had the wind at its back – were the decisive factors in generating the HCoC.”

 Missile non-proliferation has ebbed and flowed in global security politics, and the Hague Code of Conduct Against Ballistic Missile Proliferation (HCoC) was a product of the late-1990s flow, driven by a combination of concern at perceived decline in supply-side strategies like the Missile Technology Control Regime (MTCR), and the last dregs of the 1990s surge in multilateral non-proliferation that had produced the Comprehensive Test Ban Treaty (CTBT) and the indefinite extension of the Nuclear Non-Proliferation Treaty (NPT).